rahulvikram/portfolio/README.md

 - packtrack ( in progress )

 ## Task Backlog
-- Figure out a way to make the flickering background restricted to the landing page and when scrolling down, the background moves with the page.
 - Create components for about me, work, projects, resume, contact, photography external, etc.